 You’ll need to be suited to the teaching profession both personally and academically.
 We look for committed individuals with a professional approach and an exceptional work ethic.
 You’ll need to be organised, flexible and unflappable, as well as being able to communicate, interact and relate well to everyone.
 When entering the teaching profession, having strong emotional resilience and a sense of humour will give you the edge.

 In order to apply you'll need to have completed, or be in the final year of a UK degree (or an equivalent qualification).
-You’re required to have a 2.2 honours degree or above in Mathematics or a related subject with at least 50% suitable maths content.
+You’re required to have a good honours degree or above in Mathematics or a related subject with at least 50% suitable Maths content.
 In addition you need A-Level Maths.

-The love of and competency in maths is one of the most important aspects of being a good maths teacher.
-You’ll be enthusiastic about math and working with children, with recent experience of observing and/or working in schools.
+The love of and competency in Maths is one of the most important aspects of being a good Maths teacher.
+You’ll be enthusiastic about Maths and working with children.

 All applicants are subject to a number of checks designed to maintain the integrity of the teaching profession.
 You'll be required to attend an interview, complete Professional Skills Tests and undergo DBS checks.
 You may also need to enrol on a Subject Knowledge Enhancement course.